EtherealEngine/etherealengine-docs/docs/1_host/1_installation/3_windows_wsl.md

 npm run dev
 ```
 Now run Ethereal Engine in browser by navigating to [this link](https://127.0.0.1:3000/location/default).

+## Accept Certificates

+You'll have to tell your browser to ignore the insecure connections when you try to load the website.

-> If it keeps displaying 'loading routes' progress for a long time, it is due to the fact that you have to allow certificates.
+ 1. If it keeps displaying 'loading routes' progress for a long time, it is due to the fact that you have to allow certificates.
-> Open Developer tools in Chrome by clicking the side menu with three dots, then `More tools > Developer tools` (or use `Ctrl+Shift+I`) and then go to the 'Console' tab.
-You will see some errors in URL address starting with 'wss'.
+ 2. Open Developer tools in your browser by clicking the side menu with three dots, then `More tools > Developer tools` (or use `Ctrl+Shift+I`) and then go to the 'Console' tab.
+ 3. You will see some errors in URL address starting with 'wss'.
 Replace 'wss' with 'https' and open it in new tab.
 Accept the certificate and reload your Ethereal Engine tab.
+ 4. You will see some errors in URL address starting with 'https://localhost:9000'.
+Open of the that URL and accept the certificate afterwards reload your Ethereal Engine tab.